anetacamo/twoworlds/README.md

 ## TODO

 - the video in fullscreen should continue playing at the same time as it played in the mainpage
+- footer

+### DONE

 - add logos
 - single quotes fix
-- footer
-- fix the text
+- replaced the text on homepage and claudines page

-### DONE

 - change headings in separated pictures: styled them and unified them
 - added and exchanged marks picture
 - decreased rounded corners pictures